What is HB 144?

 How Do I Apply for HB 144?

-To apply for HB 144, complete the online freshman Admission Application.
+To apply for HB 144, complete the online Admission Application.
 Once you are admitted as a student to the University, complete the HB 144 Affidavit (pdf) and return it to One Stop- Browning Administration Building.
+Make sure you also submit your high school transcript with a graduation date on it.

 Please note: If you have attended multiple institutions in the State of Utah, you must fill out a HB 144 affidavit at each institution you attend.